guggero/blips/blip-tap.md

 #### Asset Creation & Asset IDs

-Asset IDs in the protocol are uniquely generated by leveraging the chain invariant enforced by BIP 34 wherein a `txid` account be repeated multiple times in a valid chain.
+Asset IDs in the protocol are uniquely generated by leveraging the chain invariant enforced by BIP 34 wherein a `txid` cannot be repeated multiple times in a valid chain.
 For a given asset, an `asset_id` is generated as:
 ```
 sha256(genesis_outpoint || sha256(asset_tag) || asset_meta_hash || output_index || asset_type)